arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         Whether or not to rescale `out_proj` weights when initializing. use_cache (`bool`, *optional*, defaults to `True`):
-        Whether or not the cache should be used.
+        Whether or not the cache should be used. use_mambapy (`bool`, *optional*, defaults to `False`):
+        Determines the fallback strategy during training if the CUDA-based official implementation of Mamba is not avaiable.
+If `True`, the mamba.py implementation is used.
+If `False`, the naive and slower implementation is used.
+Consider switching to the naive version if memory is limited.

 .. class:: transformers.models.marian.configuration_marian.MarianConfig(vocab_size=58101, decoder_vocab_size=None, max_position_embeddings=1024, encoder_layers=12, encoder_ffn_dim=4096, encoder_attention_heads=16, decoder_layers=12, decoder_ffn_dim=4096, decoder_attention_heads=16, encoder_layerdrop=0.0, decoder_layerdrop=0.0, use_cache=True, is_encoder_decoder=True, activation_function='gelu', d_model=1024, dropout=0.1, attention_dropout=0.0, activation_dropout=0.0, init_std=0.02, decoder_start_token_id=58100, scale_embedding=False, pad_token_id=58100, eos_token_id=0, forced_eos_token_id=0, share_encoder_decoder_embeddings=True, **kwargs)